 State Average

-Two school bus crashes in under a year.
+Three school bus crashes in just over a year.
 Over half of all crashes occur during school arrival and dismissal.
 Zero crashes on Saturdays.
 65% concentrated at one intersection — Long Shoals and Overlook.
 2025 was the most severe year on record.

 Source: NCDOT TEAAS Study #41000078494 · Delivered March 10, 2026